Unexpected Family Update Take 2 & How to Grieve with God

 What He DOES give us, is His presence.

 And what if His presence revealed in your life in the “not yet” is actually where His glory is shown?
+What if Him being near to you in the pain, is Him receiving glory?
+What if the way He takes care of you is?

 I pray fervently for children and for God to grow our family in that way.

-I wonder the peace you could receive, if you chose the same?
-I wonder how the deep love and care of God would RUSH in if you chose HIM, even here and even now…
+I wonder how the deep love and care of God would RUSH in if we chose HIM, even here and even now…

-Here’s our update…
+So here’s our update…

 4 months ago, I experienced an ectopic pregnancy.
 I share all about it in our last Family Update (laced with Hope).
 I experienced that after 3 years of NO positive pregnancy tests at all and a 12week miscarriage (blighted ovum) in 2021.

-It truly blind sided me.
+The ectopic truly blind sided me.

 God took such good care of me during that grief (and He wants to do the same for you), and we were told that we needed to wait 4-6 months before attempting another pregnancy or fertility treatment like an IUI.